viamrobotics/docs/docs/modular-resources/key-concepts.md

 When the module initializes, it registers those pairs on your robot, making the functionality defined by that pair available for use.

-You can [upload your own modules to the Viam registry](/modular-resources/upload/) or can [add existing modules from the Registry](/modular-resources/configure/).

-See [Creating a custom module](/modular-resources/create/) for more information.

 ## Resources

 A resource is a [component](/components/) or [service](/services/).
 Each component or service is typed by a proto API, such as the [component proto definitions](https://github.com/viamrobotics/api/tree/main/proto/viam/component).

-Any resource on your robot needs to implement either one of these [existing Viam APIs](#valid-apis-to-implement-in-your-model), or a custom interface.
+Any resource on your robot needs to implement either one of the [existing Viam APIs](#valid-apis-to-implement-in-your-model), or a [custom interface](/modular-resources/advanced/#new-api-subtypes).

-A _modular resource_ is a resource that is provided by a [module](#modules), and not built-in to the RDK.
+A _modular resource_ is a resource that is provided by a [module](#modules), and not built into the RDK.
 A modular resource runs in the module process.
 This differs from built-in resources, which run as part of `viam-server`.

 ## Models

 A _model_ describes a specific implementation of a [resource](#resources) that implements (speaks) its [API](/program/apis/).
-Models allow you to control different instances of a resource with a consistent interface, even if the underlying implementation differs.
+Models allow you to control hardware or software of a similar category, such as motors, with a consistent set of methods as an interface, even if the underlying implementation differs.

 For example, some DC motors communicate using [GPIO](/components/board/), while other DC motors use serial protocols like the [SPI bus](/components/board/#spis).
 Regardless, you can power any motor model that implements the `rdk:component:motor` API with the `SetPower()` method.